neoeahit/mediumish-theme-jekyll/_posts/2019-12-22-different-frameworks-of-design-thinking.md

 # Let’s use Design Thinking?

 Some people reached out to me after my [first blog](http://designthinkplay.com/what-is-design-thinking/) about Design Thinking(abbreviated from hereon as DT), inquiring if I had examples of how DT can be exercised into a real-life use-case.
 In one of my upcoming blogs we will try to build a product using DT, taking one of the many frameworks out there.
 Yes you read it right, `one of the many frameworks`.
-DT as a concept, is not new, it’s been there for ages(according to [Wikipedia](https://en.wikipedia.org/wiki/Design_thinking), its origin can be traced back to 1950’s).
+DT as a concept, is not new, it’s been there for ages(according to [Wikipedia](https://en.wikipedia.org/wiki/Design_thinking), the origin of the term DT can be traced back to 1950’s).
 People have been applying DT principles and frameworks over decades, just that over the past few years the term has received assiduity and has been gaining momentum.
 If we analyse the trend over the past 10 years, we can see the pattern on number of google searches on `Design Thinking` and `Product Design`, highlighting that not only DT searches are catching up(it's becoming more of a fad), but also that the trend has gained more momentum after 2016.

 <img src="http://designthinkplay.com/assets/images/blog2-image1.jpg" alt="Google Trends" height="350" width="400"/>